 Number two.
 Operational excellence.
-So, operational excellence got started in automotive.
+So, operational excellence got started in the automotive industry.
 In the oil and gas industry has dabbled in operational excellence before, in fact we did this big long blog post about operational excellence in oil gas.
 You can find it here.
 But going forward upstream and the service companies that service upstream are going to have to improve efficiencies.
 So they’re going to have to change their culture, the way they think about stuff.
 Things like continuous improvement which they don’t have imbedded in the entire company, has got to become core to their business.
 So, number two of the top 10 Oil and Gas Business Drivers for 2016 is operational excellence.

 Number three.
 Talent.
 And, I’m telling you people think I’m crazy, there’s still a huge shortage of talent in this industry.
 Yes, there have been layoffs in the upstream in the service companies that touch upstream, but downstream and midstream are hiring like crazy.
 In fact, there’s not enough bodies out there and one of the things that’s new is there’s a lack of skilled labor.
 So things like pipe fitters, machinists, welders, there’s not enough of them to meet the need, so that shortage is going to drive business decisions.
 So, number three is lack of talent.